 What is a Golf Trolley Speed Control Switch

-The other name for the spare part is sometimes referred to as a potentiometer or pot original name being a reostat.
+The other name for the spare part is sometimes referred to as a potentiometer or pot original name being a rheostat.
 This component acts as a speed control switch for a golf trolley by way of increasing the speed of the motor through a control stepping up of Amps

 Damage to the Speed Control Switch

 The golf trolley speed control switch is a common spare to go wrong.
 It is nearly always damaged inadvertently from getting a knock on the speed knob.
-This damaged the stem of the switch and causes it to loose connection either all the way through the speeds or partially through the speeds of the motor.
+This damaged the stem of the switch and causes it to lose connection either all the way through the speeds or partially through the speeds of the motor.

 Note the stem of this damaged switch is leaning this becomes very loose through being knocked or bumped by an object or sometimes when packing away in the boot or similar.